Miskiyu/Portfolio-2-DATA2410-DRTP/README.md

-    -r, --reliable        reliability functions (STP,GBN or SP) -t, --testcase        to skip ack to trigger retransmission -F, --newFile         Write the name of the new file -w, --windowSize      Select the windowsize for the transmission of packets
+    -r, --reliable        reliability functions (STP,GBN or SP) -t, --testcase        to skip ack to trigger retransmission -F, --newFile         Write the name of the new file -w, --windowSize      Select the windowsize for the transmission of packets.
+Default = 64 000

 ## Client mode ##